lanl/scico/docs/source/style.rst

 Classes
 ~~~~~~~

-Classes, like functions, should have a docstring below the definition describing the class and the class functionality.
+Classes, like functions, should have a docstring below the definition describing the class and the class functionality adhering to `google's class conventions <https://google.github.io/styleguide/pyguide.html#384-classes>`_.
 If the class contains public attributes the class should have an attributes section where each attribute is listed by name and followed by a description divided by a colon much like a function's args.

 | Example: